JonPSmith/GenericServices/README.md

 You define what you require by providing of type T, where T is either a data class or a DTO of the right type.

-If the item is a DTO then the data is copied from the linked data class and the method `SetupSecondaryData` is optionally called.
+If the item is a DTO then the data is copied from the linked data class using convention-based object-object mapping(see [AutoMapper](http://automapper.org/)) and the method `SetupSecondaryData` is optionally called.
 This allows the developer to overide `SetupSecondaryData` and calculate any other properties needed in the Dto.
 Where T is either a data class or a DTO of the right type.
 See an example of a DTO based Create action in